mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-errors.md

 ## CURLE_LOGIN_DENIED (67)

-The remote server denied curl to login
+The remote server denied curl to login (Added in 7.13.1)

 ## CURLE_TFTP_NOTFOUND (68)